jasonknight/gopress/README.md

 [![Build Status](https://travis-ci.org/jasonknight/gopress.svg?branch=master)](https://travis-ci.org/jasonknight/gopress)
 [![codecov.io](https://codecov.io/gh/jasonknight/gopress/coverage.svg?branch=master)](https://codecov.io/gh/jasonknight/gopress)

-This is a Golang [ActiveRecord](https://en.wikipedia.org/wiki/Active_record_pattern) implementation of the Wordpress database Schema (also includes WooCommerce).
+This is a Golang [ActiveRecord](https://en.wikipedia.org/wiki/Active_record_pattern) implementation of the Wordpress database Schema.
 This library is automatically generated.
 If you'd like to contribute, you can change the go files and I will merge them into the generator, or if you're brave you can try to futz with the generator.

+I am still figuring out codecov.io which shows less coverage than when local testing, current testing against a database in 75%.
+Needs improvement - and I'll continue to work on that.

 [Please see the wiki for details and examples](https://github.com/jasonknight/gopress/wiki), or look in the testing file.